OtterBrowser/otter-browser/README.md

 Otter Browser is *your* browser.
 Because it is free software (GPL v3), you can contribute to make it better.
 New contributors are always welcome, whether you write code, create resources, report bugs, or suggest features.

-The browser is written primarily in C++ and leverages powerful features offered by the Qt5 framework.
+The browser is written primarily in C++ and leverages powerful features offered by the Qt framework.

 We also use JavaScript for interacting with rendering engines (when native APIs are not available) and Python 3 is our preferred language for creating tools to ease development.